 How to get to Konjiam

 Konjiam is easily accessed by subway and/or shuttle bus.
-It can be reached on Seoul Metro’s newly opened (September 2016) Gyeonggang line; the stop is called Gonjiam, and the resort runs a regular free shuttle from there (once or twice per hour from 9am to 11pm).
+It can be reached on Seoul Metro’s Gyeonggang line; the stop is called Gonjiam, and the resort runs a regular free shuttle from there (roughly hourly from 9am to 8pm).
 This enables you to make your way to the hill throughout the day, taking anything from 45 minutes (from e.g. Gangnam) to 90 minutes (from e.g. Hongdae) to Gonjiam Station, depending where you start from, plus the 20-minute shuttle bus ride.

-The pickup spot at Sadang might not be immediately obvious if you’re unfamiliar with Seoul; when you come out of exit 1, walk straight for 50m past the bus stop:
+There also used to be shuttles from Sadang.
+Those seem to have been discontinued in 2018/19, but should they start again here’s how to find the pickup location as it’s not so obvious if you’re unfamiliar with Seoul; when you come out of exit 1, walk straight for 50m past the bus stop:

 The bus pulls in at the parking area just after this bus stop, and you want to wait in this spot: